alensadiquepm/breast-cancer-detection-with-CNN-and-GradCAM/README.md

 # Breast Cancer Detection with CNN and Enhanced Visualization using GradCAM
-Detection of breast cancer using CNN and enhanced visualisation using GradCAM
+Detection of breast cancer using CNN and enhanced visualisation and interpretation using GradCAM
 ## Overview:
 Our project aims to employ Convolutional Neural Networks (CNN) for accurate breast cancer detection by classifying it as benign or malignant through medical imaging.
 The integration of GradCAM (Gradient-weighted Class Activation Mapping) enhances the interpretability of the CNN's predictions by generating heatmaps that highlight critical regions in mammogram images.
 This approach not only improves diagnostic accuracy but also provides valuable insights for clinicians to understand and trust the model's decisions.
 The project emphasizes the synergy between advanced CNN techniques and GradCAM for a more effective and transparent breast cancer detection methodology.